AnnieCannons/intro-to-programming-curriculum/html/readme.md

 # In-class activities

 1. Install Visual Studio Code
+2. Head + Body tags
-2. Add your name to the title of the in-class website (slide 14)
+   a.
+Add your name to the title of the in-class website (slide 15)
 3. In-class website
    a.
 Headers Part One
    b.
 Headers Part Two